lauroandrade/proffy/README.md

 python proffy/mainapp/mainapp.py
 ```

 Tudo pronto!
-Agora, basta entrar no navegador e acesso a rota do <a href="http://localhost:5500">LocalHost</a>.
+Agora, basta entrar no navegador e acessar a rota do <a href="http://localhost:5500">LocalHost</a>.
+A rota está disponível no terminal.